jimlindstrom/music_ir/README.md

 ## More Details on Implementation

+### Key Estimation

+MusicIR can estimated both NoteQueue's key, and the chords implied by each note.
+To do this, it uses a hidden markov model (HMM).
+The observable outputs of the model are pitches.
+The hidden states of the model are the pitches' underlying/implied chords (24 of them.
+12 pitch classes.
+Major and minor versions of each).
+Given some statistics about the probability of a chord occurring in a given key, and about the probability of one chord transitioning to another (both these sets of stats come from: <http://research.microsoft.com/en-us/um/people/dan/chords/>), and given some stats about the probability of a melody note occurring in the context of a certain chord in a certain key (made up. but good enough.), the HMM picks the key and implied chords that maximize the likelihood of observing the given set of melody notes.
+The HMM implementation is: <https://github.com/dtkirsch/hmm>.

 ### Beat Detection

 MusicIR does beat detection by calculating a song's Beat Similarity Matrix (see <http://scholar.google.com/scholar?q=beat+similarity+matrix>).